Social clipper

 What is the ideal length for TikTok, Reels, and Shorts?

 TikTok and Reels both allow up to 90 seconds in standard mode (longer in newer features).
 YouTube Shorts caps at 60 seconds.
 The sweet spot for engagement across all three is 30–60 seconds — long enough to deliver a moment, short enough to stay watchable.
-AppsGolem free trial covers 60 seconds.
+AppsGolem free trial covers one clip up to 5 minutes at 1080p — well above platform short-form caps.

 Does the cut work for vertical 9:16 video?